Jump to:

 Impairments may become more noticeable as the child recovers.
 All domains of functioning can be impacted, including motor, sensory, communication, cognition, and behavior.
 Rehabilitation is the next phase of recovery for patients with moderate to severe injury and even some with mild injury with ongoing symptoms.
 However, rehabilitation and recovery do not stop after discharge from rehabilitation centers.
 Cognitive and communication disorders are common and may persist – the more severe the injury, the worse the outcomes are across all cognitive domains.

 Neuroendocrine dysfunction is common in moderate to severe head traumas.
 An estimated 30% of traumatic cases will have some element of dysfunction in the first year following the injury.
-Monitoring acutely in ICU for hyponatremia due to the frequency of syndrome of inappropriate ADH (SIADH) or hypernatremia from central diabetes insipidus (DI) is both difficult and commonplace.
-Unfortunately, due to the use of hyperosmolar substances, such as mannitol and 3% normal saline, as well as some sedative medications, cause of Na abnormalities can be multifactorial.
-When other factors have been ruled out, small vessel inflammatory responses more often than mechanical impact to the pituitary gland is proposed as the cause for change in pituitary dysfunction.
+However, acute monitoring in the ICU for hyponatremia due to the frequency of syndrome of inappropriate ADH (SIADH) or hypernatremia from central diabetes insipidus (DI) is difficult.
+Due to the use of hyperosmolar substances such as mannitol and 3% normal saline as well as some sedative medications, the cause of Na abnormalities can be multifactorial.
+When other factors have been ruled out, small vessel inflammatory response more often than mechanical impact to the pituitary gland has been proposed as the cause for pituitary dysfunction.
 Unfortunately, MRI imaging only detects 30% of pituitary injuries, as specificity of identifying radiologic details in the pituitary stalk is difficult.

 Specific secondary or associated conditions and complications